 Section 10.10.
 Appointment of Conservator/Trustee.
-Notwithstanding any other provision of the Contract, when the College Board or the CSO Director determines that the health, safety, educational or economic interest of the Academy or its students is at risk, the College Board or CSO Director may take immediate action against the Academy pending completion of the process described in Section 10.6.
-The College Board or the CSO Director may appoint a conservator/ trustee to manage the day-to-day operations of the Academy in place of the Academy Board.
-A conservator/ trustee appointed by the College Board or the CSO Director shall have all the powers and authority of the Academy Board under this Contract and Applicable Law.
-Upon the appointment of a conservator/ trustee, the appointment and term of office for each Academy Board member shall be suspended and the conservator/ trustee shall act in place of the Academy Board until the College Board or the CSO Director determine that a conservator/trustee is no longer necessary.
-If this section has been implemented and the Hearing Panel under Section 10.6 determines the revocation to be appropriate, the revocation shall become effective immediately upon the College Board's decision.
+Notwithstanding any other provision of the Contract, when the College Board, the CSO Director, or the College President determines that the health, safety, educational or economic interest of the Academy or its students is at risk, the College Board, the CSO Director, or the College President may take immediate action against the Academy, provided, however that the CSO Director and the College President may only take such action following consultation with the College Board The College Board, the CSO Director, or the College President may appoint a conservator/ trustee to manage the day-to-day operations of the Academy in place of the Academy Board.
+A conservator/ trustee appointed under this Section shall have all the powers and authority of the Academy Board under this Contract and Applicable Law. appointment of a conservator/ trustee, the appointment and term of office for each Academy Board member shall be suspended and the conservator/ trustee shall act in place of the Academy Board until the College Board, the CSO Director, or the College President determine that a conservator/trustee is no longer necessary.
+If this section has been implemented, the Academy is subject to a revocation hearing under Section 10.7, and if the Hearing Panel determines revocation to be appropriate, the revocation shall become effective immediately upon the College Board's decision.